caproto/caproto/doc/source/examples/index.rst

 ********

-Caproto includes some example implementations of simple clients and servers, for illustration and benchmarking purposes, the module :mod:`caproto.examples`.
+Caproto includes some example implementations of simple clients and servers, for illustration and benchmarking purposes, in the module :mod:`caproto.examples`.

 .. toctree::